Asymptotic escape rates and limiting distributions for multimodal maps: Construction of extensions and preliminary results

 \subsection{Inducing schemes}

-We wish to define inducing schemes via first return maps to truncated domains in the Hofbauer extension: it will also be useful to set this up for our punctured systems.
+We wish to define inducing schemes via first return maps to truncated domains in the Hofbauer extension, whose partition we will refine further below: it will also be useful to set this up for our punctured systems, though there will be a small difference in the structure there.
 To this end, let $\hat\P_n$ be the set of intervals $\{(\pi|_D)^{-1}(Z):D\in \D, \ Z\in \P_n\}$.
 For a domain $D\in \D$, let $D_\ell^L$ be the left-most interval of $\hat\P_L$ in $D$ and $D_r^L$ be the right-most,